shadpre/3rd_semester_exercises/week34/prg_1_Dapper/README.md

 - This is a "implement the method and make the test pass"-style exercise
   - The tests not only check if you correctly return - they check that you modify the database correctly
   - There are guided solutions to many of the exercises
+    - You can switch between guided solution and your solution for tests by changing the value in Helper.cs (called "mode")
   - They are in increasing order of difficulty
 - In order to run tests which require a database connection, you must add a connection string to your test runner
   - In Jetbrains Rider, Settings -> Build, execution, deployment -> Unit testing -> Test runner, scroll down to environment variables, add pgconn with you connection string value.